Baggage Mishandled by Marketing U.S. Air Carriers

-Domestic system only.
+Domestic flights only.

-Based on passenger reports of mishandled-baggage, including those that did not subsequently result in claims for compensation.
+Data for years 1990 to 2018 are based on passenger reports of mishandled-baggage, including those that did not subsequently result in claims for compensation.

 Since merging with Delta, data for Northwest Airlines are included under Delta as of January 2010.